Railroad, Pennsylvania

 Railroad is a borough in York County, Pennsylvania, United States.
-The population was two hundred fifty-nine at the time of the 2020 census.
+The population was 259 at the 2020 census.
+It is part of the York–Hanover metropolitan area.

 History

 The borough of Railroad owes its existence, and its name, to what became the Northern Central Railway, which was built to connect Baltimore, Maryland and Harrisburg, Pennsylvania.
 The Railroad Borough Historic District was listed on the National Register of Historic Places in 1984.

 Laura Randall described Railroad as a "tiny town of three hundred people near the Maryland border... home to the Jackson House B&B, a popular crab shack, and not much else."

 Geography

 Railroad is located at 39°45′24″N 76°41′58″W (39.756761, -76.699396).

-According to the United States Census Bureau, the borough has a total area of 0.64 sqmi, all of it land.
+According to the United States Census Bureau, the borough has a total area of 0.64 sqmi, all land.

 Demographics

 At the time of the 2000 census, there were three hundred people, one hundred and twelve households and seventy-nine families living in the borough.